 1. Notice to submit a return [Sec.
-142(1)(i)]: If the assessee has not submitted a return of income within specified time, the Assessing Officer may require him to submit a return in the prescribed form on or before the date specified in the notice.
+142(1)(i)]: If the assessee has not submitted a return of income within specified time, the Assessing Officer (or prescribed income tax authority) may require him to submit a return in the prescribed form on or before the date specified in the notice.